rahmadipi/python-practice/README.md

 # python-practice

-This repository contains basic syntax using python language.<br/>The code written in notebook document used by Jupyter Notebook format (.ipynb).
+This repository contains basic syntax using python language purposely made for my personal practice.<br/>The code written in notebook document used by Jupyter Notebook format (.ipynb).

 ## Requirements: